uptoratlen/tpLinkM4Reboot/README.md

 Hint: https://crontab.guru will help you on creating the right time string for crontab

-If the crontab does not find the selenium (as it runs under a different env) add this also to the crontab And to be honest that depens on the user, path, os.
-Maybe there is a better way, but at least fo rme it worked that way.
+If the crontab does not find the selenium (as it runs under a different env) add this also to the crontab And to be honest that depends on the user, path, os.
+Maybe there is a better way, but at least for me it worked that way.

 ````
 sudo crontab -e